TrellixVulnTeam/thoughtvec-imagesearch_ASVQ/README.md

 my use and implementation of Kiros' image-sentence ranking model is still a work in progress.

 In particular:
-  1. there are some performance issues caused by interfacing with Kiros' implementation,
+  1. There are some performance issues caused by interfacing with Kiros' implementation.
-  2. parts of my own code need to be cleaned up,
+  2. Parts of my own code need to be cleaned up.
-  3. parts of Kiros' code and my own could benefit from being jointly refactored to improve performance,
+  3. Parts of Kiros' code and my own could benefit from being jointly refactored to improve performance.
-  4. parts of Kiros' code appear to provide different performance statistics than my own.
+  4. My code appears to provide different performance statistics than Kiros' code.
+  5. My implementation of the ConvNet uses a resize-and-pad approach.
+     VGG16 expects a different image shape than the MS COCO images possess.
+     As a result, my implementation may differ from the implementation used by Kiros et al. 2015.

 ### Getting started